kalavattam/2023_tutorial_ChIP-seq/tutorial.md

 <a id="calls-to-ln"></a>
 #### Calls to `ln`
 The `ln` command creates symbolic links (symlinks), which are pointers to original files.
 The `-s` option creates a symlink.
 The command format is `ln -s original_file symlink_file`.
-This maintains the integrity of raw data while simplifying access under new names.
+Using `ln` like this maintains the integrity of raw data while simplifying access under new names.

 <a id="calls-to-ls"></a>
 #### Calls to `ls`